-While turning wood in my workshop based in the Forest of Dean, Gloucestershire, I occasionally ask myself why I turn wood.
+While turning wood in my workshop I occasionally ask myself why I turn wood and what creative woodturning is all about.
 There isn’t a straightforward answer but perhaps this is a start!

 Have you ever watched how someone holds a beautifully made wooden object?
 They hold it with reverence.
-The natural tactile warmth of the wood and silky smoothness of the surface always gives pleasure like almost no other material.
+The natural warmth of the wood and silky smoothness of the surface always gives pleasure like almost no other material.
 Many woods have pleasant and characteristic smells that add to the experience.
-The variations in colour, patterning, grain and figuring make each piece of wood unique before the woodturner creates something new from it.
+The variations in colour, grain and figuring make each piece of wood unique for the woodturner to create something from it.

 What about the Wood?

-Wood is revered because of its characteristics and probably also because of its ancient uses as a source of warmth, food, tools, shelter and even clothing.
-Why should something that really does “grow on trees” be treated in such a way and valued so highly?
+Many people hold wood’s natural characteristics in reverence.
+Probably also because wood has been used throughout time as a source of heat, food, tools, shelter and even clothing.
+Who doesn’t have fond memories of sitting in front of a real wood fire and feeling its warmth.
+Why should we value something that really does “grow on trees” so highly and treat it in such a way?
 Perhaps it is due to the inherent strength and endurance we all associate with a tree.

 What is Woodturning?

-Simply put, woodturning is the use of a lathe to spin a piece of wood to allow it to be cut to a circular shape.
+Woodturning is the use of a lathe to spin a piece of wood.
+This enables the turner to cut it to a circular shape.

-The technique dates back many thousands of years and the wood turning lathe is thought to be one of the oldest machines invented by man.
+The technique dates back many thousands of years.
+The wood turning lathe is thought to be the oldest machine invented by man.
 Ancient woodturning lathes would have been powered by a bow and machines of this type are still in use in some parts of the world.
-An alternative drive method was used with the pole lathe where a flexible branch was used as a spring to store energy and a basic treadle attached by a piece of string to the branch and round the piece of wood being turned.
-Again, wood turning lathes of this type are still in use.
+An alternative drive method which evolved from the bow was the pole lathe which uses a flexible branch as a spring to store energy.
+A piece of cord is attached to the treadle, to the branch and round the piece of wood being turned providing it with drive.
+The treadle is moved up and down and the wood rotates, enabling it to be cut.
+The spring provides the power to recoil the string and to keep it in tension.
+Wood turning lathes of this type are still in use.

-The tools are hand held by the turner, rather than rigidly mounted and a skilled woodturner can produce flowing curves and intricate detail by eye and by feel, resulting in something that is unique, tactile and functional.
+The majority of modern woodturners use a lathe with an electric motor.
+Which ever method is used to drive the piece of wood when turning, the basic principles remain the same.
+The turner hand holds the tools, rather than them being rigidly mounted.
+A skilled woodturner can produce flowing curves and intricate detail by eye and by feel, resulting in something that is unique, tactile and functional.

 Have you ever wanted to have a go yourself?
 Courses are available for all levels including experience sessions just to find out what it’s all about.
 More details are on my woodturning website.